How to Apply

 - After filling out the form, please confirm that the status is "Submitted".

-- The letter must be written in English or Japanese.
+- The letter must be written in English.

 - Please note that RU may contact the referee for confirmation.